-Form DS-DE 41, Registered Agent Statement of Appointment - Each electioneering communications organization shall have and continuously maintain in this state a registered office and a registered electioneering communications agent. organization must file Form DS-DE 41 at the same time the organization files the Electioneering Communications Statement of Organization.
-An electioneering communications organization may change the registered agent appointment by filing Form DS-DE 41 indicating it is a "change of appointment."
+Form DS-DE 41, Registered Agent Statement of Appointment electioneering communications organization shall have and continuously maintain in this state a registered office and a registered agent.
+The electioneering communications organization must file Form DS-DE 41 at the same time the organization files the Electioneering Communications Statement Organization. electioneering of An communications organization may change the registered agent appointment by filing Form DS-DE 41 indicating it is a "change of appointment."
 A registered agent may also resign his or her appointment by filing a written statement of resignation with the filing officer.
 An electioneering communications organization without a registered agent may not make expenditures or accept contributions until Form DS-DE 41 has been filed with the filing officer.